Indiana Bankruptcy Attorneys

 Bankruptcy can provide you with relief from your suffocating financial obligations.

-The purpose of bankruptcy law is to assist people who are unable to pay their debts.
-Despite what many people believe, there is no shame or social stigma in filing for bankruptcy, nor is it just for “irresponsible” people.
-In fact, my clients come from all walks of life, throughout Indiana.
-They are professionals, business owners, teachers, police officers, people just like yourself – hardworking people who just need a break so that they can support their families and live their life in peace.
-If you are in debt and cannot comfortably meet your obligations, it is important that you speak with an experienced and knowledgeable bankruptcy attorney.
-Whether bankruptcy is appropriate for you, and, if so, which chapter of bankruptcy to file, can only be determined after a thorough analysis of your financial situation.
-At the Law Office of Steven P. Taylor, P.C., I will meet with you personally and advise you on the best course of action.
+The purpose of bankruptcy is that it gives the honest but unfortunate person a new opportunity in life without the pressure of existing debt to obtain a fresh start.
+Contrary to myth, there is no shame or social stigma in filing for bankruptcy, nor is it just for “irresponsible” people.
+My clients come from all walks of life throughout Indiana.
+They are professionals, business owners, teachers, police officers, nurses, union workers, postal carriers – just hardworking people who just need breathing room so that they can get a moment to be able to support themselves and their families.
+If your financial obligations are suffocating you and it is getting hard to breathe, it is important that you speak with an experienced and knowledgeable bankruptcy attorney.
+Whether bankruptcy is an option that is right for you, and, if so, which type of bankruptcy to file, can only be determined after a thorough analysis of your financial situation.
+At the Law Office of Steven P. Taylor, P.C., I will meet with you personally and advise you on your options.

 Contact The Law Office of Steven P. Taylor, P.C.

-If you are struggling with debt, call my Indianapolis bankruptcy office at (317) 271-1111 or my Kokomo bankrupcy office at (765) 868-0807 to schedule a FREE Consultation, or email me with your questions.
+If you are struggling with debt, call my Indianapolis bankruptcy office at (317) 271-1111 or my Kokomo bankruptcy office at (765) 868-0807 to schedule a FREE Consultation, or email me with your questions.
 I will personally speak with every person who calls, and I will answer whatever questions and concerns you have.
-If bankruptcy may be an option for you, I will meet with you, discuss your circumstances in detail, and help you understand the bankruptcy process in Indiana.
+If bankruptcy may be an option for you, I will meet with you, discuss your particular situation in detail, and help you understand the bankruptcy process in Indiana.
 At the initial consultation, we will review all relevant information, including your debts, assets and income.
-There is never a charge for the initial consultation.
+The initial consultation is always free.

 Please make use of the .pdf documents listed below prior to coming to your first appointment with my office.
 The information in the .pdfs will help paint a clear picture of your financial situation and allow me to work towards the most favorable solution for your specific situation.